 Coach Arteta at Colney training ground, London on February 2, preparing for the match against Liverpool in round 23 of the Premier League today.
 Photo: arsenal.com

-Arteta is not yet in a state of burnout, but understands Klopp’s decision and reasoning when his colleague announced his departure from Liverpool.
-The Spaniard sees his family, staff and Arsenal players as playing a key role in keeping his energy levels high.
+Arteta is not yet in a state of exhaustion, but understands Klopp's decision and reasoning when his colleague announced his departure from Liverpool.
+The Spaniard sees his family, staff and Arsenal players as playing an important role in helping him maintain a high level of energy.

 “The first thing that happens after a long day is my three kids run out the front door and jump on me.
 My dog does the same,” he said, laughing.
 “Then my wife and then the staff.
-They’re always so energizing, positive, there and doing whatever they can to support me and help the team.
-Then what you really need is to look at the players, and tell them to jump from here to there, and they start walking to get there.
-That means they’re still listening to you, and that’s a really powerful thing.
+They are always ready to give me energy, be positive, be there and do whatever they can to support me and help the team.
+Then what you really need is to look at the players and tell them to jump from here to there, and they start walking to get there.
+That means they are still listening to you, and that is a really powerful thing.
 That gives you the energy to keep going.”

 Coach Arteta called on Arsenal fans to applaud Kai Havertz after the 1-0 win over Brentford in round 13 of the Premier League.
 Photo: AFP

-Asked if his family supports his work, the Arsenal manager stressed: "100%.
+Asked if his family supports him in his work, the Arsenal manager stressed: "100%.
 They have to understand, want to talk about it and then give love, stay away from it and talk about many other topics that are equally important in life.
-That balance is really important and I'm lucky to have that."
+That balance is really important and I am lucky to have that."

-So what does a top football manager do in his rare free time, when he doesn't have to worry about the next game?
+So what does a top football manager do in his rare free time, free from worrying about the next game?
 "There are a lot of things you can do but as an individual, your body tells you exactly what you need," Arteta explains.
 "I find meditation really good.
-It clears your mind and then you're in a much better state and you can work again.
-Reading is also something I really enjoy and I read about different subjects, about football, about other industries.
+It helps you empty your mind and then you're in a much better state and you can work again.
+Reading is also something I really enjoy and I read about different subjects, about football, other industries.
 It's really good."

 "The two teams know each other very well," said Arteta.
-"We've played against each other for many years and there are certain things we have to do when we play Liverpool.
+"We have played each other for many years and there are certain things we have to do when we play Liverpool.
 The intensity of the game is very high.
-The demands on the individual, the concentration, the attention and the quality you show are therefore very high."
+The demands on the individual, the concentration, the attention and the quality you show have to be very high."

 Coach Arteta argued with referee Michael Oliver and his colleague Klopp in the second half of Arsenal's win over Liverpool in the Premier League on October 10, 2022.
 Photo: AFP